- Easy to use

 Ease Of Use

-- Power-Ups: Power-Ups allow users to enhance the functionality of their boards with card aging and voting features.
-Card aging is a particularly interesting power-up, intended to visually highlight cards which haven’t experienced any recent activity.
-When card aging is enabled, inactive cards begin to either slowly fade away or — if the power-up is in Pirate Mode(!) — yellow, fade, and crack like an old treasure map.
+- Power-Ups: Power-ups allow users to enhance the functionality of their boards with card aging and voting features.
+Card aging is a particularly intriguing power-up that’s intended to highlight cards that haven’t experienced any recent activity.
+When card aging is enabled, inactive cards begin to either slowly disappear or — if the power-up is in Pirate Mode(!) — yellow, fade, and crack like an old treasure map.

 Customer Service & Support